 "You should go back to bed."

-Carol looks at him, and then glances towards her cell.
+Carol catches his eye, and then glances towards her cell.
 "What about you?"

 "I gotta wait for Rick to get up," he says, watching her hesitate.
 It's apparent she doesn't want to move, but there's at least another hour to go, and she won't be thanking him for it come morning.

 "I guess I could set up outside the cell," she continues.
 The words are more for her than him, but he has already declined the idea in his head.
 There are a few reasons, the top being that once Rick's done his usual checks he will want to settle wherever Lori is.

 Despite whatever shit they're going through, Rick always does.

 It's the image of Carol dragging the mattress from the top bunk that Daryl settles on, though.